PERIPHERAL NEUROPATHY TREATMENT

 Electronic Signal Treatment for peripheral neuropathy delivers specific electrical frequency and amplitude to target the offending nerves.
 These specific protocols calm down the nerve pain and reduce hyper-irritated state of the nerves.
 Stimulation to the chemical messengers in the nervous system help repair the damaged cells and provide long term relief.
 This treatment for neuropathy is also able to decrease inflammation and swelling, improve circulation, and improve neuron function.

 No steroids are used in this peripheral neuropathy pain treatment, which actually diminish the immune system response and can increase blood glucose (sugar) levels.
 Our Integrated Nerve Block is an injection typically around the major nerves of the lower leg and foot using Marcaine (Bupivacaine HCl), which is a local anesthetic.
 This not only aids in pain reduction but makes the Electric Signal Treatment more effective.
 By combining physics (EST) and chemistry (INB), we have seen dramatic results.

 Typical traditional medical therapies may provide only limited relief of symptoms include pain killers, steroids like prednisone, anti-seizure medications and anti-depressants.

-What can I do to avoid or help neuropathy?
+What can I do to avoid, help or calm down neuropathy pain?